Home

 1977

-This work reflects Clarke’s long-standing interest in Japanese art and screen paintings, traditional Japanese artworks on connected, folding panels.
+This work reflects Clarke’s longstanding interest in Japanese art and screen paintings, traditional Japanese artworks on connected, folding panels.

-In interview in 1985, Clarke said:
+In an interview in 1985, Clarke said:

 "I have always been a great admirer of Japanese and Chinese calligraphic painting and I have always been interested in those Western artists who have adopted that kind of imagery or technique.
 For example, Julius Bissier who became a master calligrapher, or Johannes Schreiter.
 As a young man, probably when I was 19, 20 or 21 I made several copies of Japanese screen paintings.
 So there has always been a deep admiration for that kind of work."